 On the other hand, most of us were overtly taught to treat others with respect and consideration.
 Because we were consciously shown how to treat people, it comes relatively easy.

-Most of us were not taught to be compassionate and accepting towards ourselves.
-Because of this, unless we become conscious about our relationship with ourselves, we will continue to criticize and judge ourselves harshly.
+Most of us were not taught to be compassionate and accepting toward ourselves.
+Because of this, unless we become conscious of our relationship with ourselves, we will continue to criticize and judge ourselves harshly.
 When we are more conscious, we can choose to be respectful and loving towards ourselves.